Haripriya866/user-management/README.md

 ## Tech Stack
-Use ReactJS, React Router, HTML, CSS, JavaScript and Github for hosting the repository.
+Use ReactJS, React Router, HTML, CSS, JavaScript, and GitHub to host the repository.

 ## Completion Instructions

 ### Functionality
 #### Must Have
 * View: Display all users by fetching data from the '/users' endpoint.
 * Add: Allow adding a new user by posting to the '/users' endpoint.
-(Note: JSONPlaceholder won't actually add the user, but will simulate a successful response.)
+(Note: JSONPlaceholder won't add the user, but will simulate a successful response.)
-* Edit: Allow editing an existing user.
+* Edit: Allow editing of an existing user.
 This should involve fetching the current data for a user, allowing for edits, and then putting the updated data back via the API.
 * Delete: Allow users to be deleted, by sending a delete request to the API.

 #### Nice to Have